 The church has been blessed with the addition of saints from around Ontario and other parts of Canada, who moved to the area for school or work.
 A number of mainland Chinese saints have also been added either through the gospel or migration.
 We have also seen the addition of new believers, who are loving and pursuing the Lord.

 In 2004, a bible study commenced in nearby Guelph, a city of some 130,000.
 Most of the saints attending, at first, were former Catholic charismatics, who loved the Lord and were seeking for more of the riches in the Word and a deeper experience of Christ.
 After a short while, these saints sought out the meeting in Kitchener, and started meeting there regularly and eventually entered into the serving in the church.
 They all got into the ministry covering many of the life studies of the Bible, reading and studying the recovery version of the Bible, using the Holy Word for Morning Revival, and attending conferences and trainings.

 In 2011, they welcomed a team of FTTA trainees and full-timers for a GTCA move in Guelph.
 This visit strengthened and encouraged the saints there.
 Since then, new families have moved into the area and are meeting with the saints there.
-Also, some families from Cambridge and Milton meet the saints in Guelph for the prayer meeting, Bible study and Friday night fellowship time.
-As an outpost of the church in Kitchener, they enjoy a Table meeting there, 3 out of 4 times a month.
+Also, some families from Kitchener and Milton meet the saints in Guelph for the prayer meeting, Bible study and Friday night fellowship time.
 We are praying that the Lord will soon establish His testimony there, as the church in Guelph.